-In aid of Wiltshire Air Ambulance and local projects
+In aid of Wiltshire Air Ambulance

 Market Lavington used to have its own factory, producing award winning steam engines, on the site of what is now the Scout Hall.
 However, Mr Cambridge the inventor of the eponymous clod breaking roller, needed more space and better communications so the factory was moved to Bristol.